sleede/fab-manager/doc/sso_authentication.md

   has_many :ldap_mappings, dependent: :destroy
   accepts_nested_attributes_for :ldap_mappings, allow_destroy: true

-  # return here the fields you want to protect from being directly on the Fab-Manager, typically mapped fields
+  # return the fields you want to protect from being directly managed by the Fab-Manager, typically mapped fields
   def protected_fields
     fields = []
     ldap_mappings.each do |mapping|